 “That woman is a Harpy.
 Glad she is our side.”
 Mesca said as he steadied himself.

 “Well, she is possibly the worst archer on this ship, but sure, I guess she can just scream like a banshee till the enemy leaves with a headache.”

 Both the men gave a little laugh before sitting down.

-“Alright master fighter, here is your spoils of war.”
+“Alright, master fighter, here are your spoils of war.”

 Mesca laid down on his hammock and stored the blade in his own bag.